robyftp/Tree/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Why are ghosts bad liars?
+Because you can see right through them!